-OAK is a joint team between Inria Saclay and the LRI (Computer Science Research Lab) of Université Paris Sud.
+OAK is a joint project between Inria Saclay and Université Paris Sud.
 Our research is on models, languages, and algorithms, for efficiently processing large-scale complex data.

 In particular, we are interested in:

-- data with complex structure, such as: structured documents, or trees (in particular XML or JSON), graph-based data (typically RDF), data described by complex schema and semantics (such as, for instance, expressed by an XML Schema or an RDF Schema)
+- data with complex structure, such as: structured document or tree data (such as XML or JSON), graph-based data (RDF, social networks…), data described by complex schema and semantics (such as, for instance, expressed by an XML Schema or an RDF Schema)

 - complex processing understood as fine-granularity search, transformation and update of data.
 While XQuery and SPARQL frame most of our prior and current work, we are more generally interested in formats for structured complex data, typically represented by nested records or graphs of connected objects;